 The POI search synonyms are special strings that can be used for searching for a certain category via string search instead of choosing the category in the category list.

-• With the -xml2file option you can create a file tree representing the category hierarchy.
-In the file tree it is easy to move one category into another top category, or duplicate it to more than one top category.
+option you can create a file tree representing the category hierarchy.
+In the file tree it is easy to move one category into another top category, or duplicate it to more than one top category.-file2xml -d

 The search area is what you can find an address or a POI in or close to.
 Eg you can search for a hotel in city, or search for an address in a zip code.